mmbogajemimah/Demo-2/README.md

 Watch all my videos

 ## Local Development
-1 .
-Open index.html in your browser
+1. Open index.html in your browser
+2. Have Fun